gabrielsoltz/metahub/README.md

   - With MetaAccount (Information about the account where the resource is running)
   - With MetaChecks (Information about the resource itself and it's associations)

+# Impact

+> :warning: This is an experimental feature.
+It is not yet available in the current release.
+If you find it useful, please provide feedback.

+MetaHub can generate an impact score for each finding based on the affected resource's criticality and the finding's severity.
+This score can be used to prioritize your findings and focus on the most critical ones first, or to automate alerts and escalations based on it.

+The impact score is calculated based on the following formula:

+**Meta_Score** = (Impact Property Weight * Impact Value Score) / Total Impact Property Weights **Findings_Score** = Max(Findings Severity Weight) / Max Severity Weights
+**Score** = Meta_Score_Impact * Findings_Score_Impact

+Score will be always between 0 and 1.
+The higher the score, the higher the impact.

+## Meta Score

+Default Impact Properties:

+- **Attachment**: Checking if the affected is effectively attached, based on MetaCheck `is_attached`.
+  - Weight: 10
+- **Status**: Checking if the affected is effectively running, based on MetaCheck `is_running`.
+  - Weight: 5
+- **Network**: Checking if the affected is effectively public, based on MetaCheck `is_public`.
+  - Weight: 1
+- **Policy**: Checking if the affected is effectively unrestricted, based on MetaCheck `is_unrestricted`.
+  - Weight: 1
+- **Encryption**: Checking if the affected is effectively encrypted, based on MetaCheck `is_encrypted`.
+  - Encryption: 0.1
+- **Environment**: Checking if the affected is effectively in production, staging or development based on MetaTags `Environment`.
+  - Weight: 1

+## Adding Custom Impact Properties

+You can define your own impact properties and weights based on your context by editing the file `lib/impact.yaml`.
+For example, you can add MetaTags or MetaAccount checks for defining accounts or resources that are more critical than others.

 # Architecture

 <p align="center">